ethanp/programming/Notes/C++ Notes.md

 * This can lead to nasty bugs when linking against other files, so be keahfo.

+### Some keywords

+* **volatile** --- does less optimizations, for when a variable might be used by another thread or a memory-mapped device or something.
+(I don't actually understand this)
+* **inline** --- *hint* to the compiler that the function should be expanded in-place like a macro
+    * More powerful than macros because inlining is performed by the compiler rather than the preprocessor

 ## Classes

 ### Basic Class Example